loldenburg/datalayertest/README.md

 1. Create a Tealium Function of the type "(After) Processed Event".
 2. Paste and review the code from `tealium-functions/unit_test.js`.
 3. Save and Publish your Customer Data Hub Profile.

+### Gulp Build Functionality

+To benefit from the automatic building of the JS test map and shared helper functions via `gulp`, run `npm install` and check the last chapter in this guide.

 ## Event Names